Covid origin: Why the Wuhan lab-leak theory is being taken seriously

 Its supporters point to the presence of a major biological research facility in the city.
 The Wuhan Institute of Virology (WIV) has been studying coronaviruses in bats for over a decade.

-The laboratory is located just a few kilometres from the Huanan wet market where the first cluster of infections emerged in Wuhan.
+The institute is a 40-minute drive from the Huanan wet market where the first cluster of infections emerged in Wuhan.

-Those who support the theory say it could have leaked from this facility and spread to the wet market.
+Those who support the theory say it could have leaked from a WIV lab and spread to the wet market.

 Most argue it would have been an unaltered virus collected from the wild, rather than engineered.